-Once we settled on a team selection and invitation feature, we looked for references.
+Once we settled on a team matchmaker feature, we looked for references.
 Since our client application was unavailable, we hoped to learn from competitor apps like Spartan Race and Warrior Dash.

 Unfortunately, those were either unavailable or not focused on team-building and runner loyalty.

 I suggested that we look outside our peer companies for inspiration, especially for apps that facilitate teams and communication.
 We consulted Meetup and Heja.

 Since the app we were supposed to improve had been deleted, my team created a rough framework to augment.
 We referenced the current Tough Mudder website for color, design, and imagery inspiration, but collaborated on the screens for our team matchmaker feature.

 An early design studio exercise helped us explore team homepage ideas and align our goals.
 The page helped us prioritize features such as images, names, location, skills, and processes.

 Collaborative Design Progression Examples

 We also incorporated participatory design in a content mapping exercise with two repeat obstacle course runners to learn more about what they valued about the experience: teamwork, fun, and achievement.